-2014 Secretary of Defense Environmental Awards.
+2014 SECRETARY OF DEFENSE ENVIRONMENTAL AWARDS The Department of Defense (DoD) announced the winners of the 2014 Secretary of Defense Environmental Awards.
 Each year since 1962 DoD has honored individuals, teams, and installations for outstanding achievements and innovative environmental practices and partnerships that promote quality of life and increase efficiencies without compromising mission success.
 Each year, the Office of the Deputy Under Secretary of Defense (Installations & Environment) submits a call for nominations and each Military Service and Defense Agency may submit one nomination for each of the nine categories that cover six subject areas: natural resources conservation, environmental quality, sustainability, environmental restoration, cultural resources management, and environmental excellence in weapon system acquisition.